f5devcentral/f5-big-iq-lab/docs/class8/module1/lab1.rst

 Make sure the deployment is successful.

-ASM BOT Log Destinations and Publisher creation using API/AS3
+ASM Bot Log Destinations and Publisher creation using API/AS3
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 1. From the lab environment, launch a xRDP/noVNC session to have access to the Ubuntu Desktop.